Office of Technical and Information Services Architectural and Transportation Barriers Compliance Board

 Ladies and Gentlemen:

-As a member of the Passenger Vessel Association, Hone Heke Corporation dba Expeditions submits these comments on Version 2 of the draft accessibility guidelines for passenger vessels.
+As a builder of small passenger vessels and an associate member of the Passenger Vessel Association(PVA), Gladding-Hearn Shipbuilding, Duclos Corporation, submits these comments on Version 2 of the draft accessibility guidelines for passenger vessels.

 Please refer to the detailed comments submitted by the Passenger Vessel Association as to specific portions of the draft guidelines.
 The following concepts are important: